 Another characteristic of Tuscan cuisine is the use of white meat and game.
-Farm products, where chickens, turkeys, geese, guinea fowl and pigeons peck freely, rabbits and game such as hare and wild boar, pheasant and porcupine have always been on the menu for major celebrations.
-Pork is also widely used, just think of the famous salami and other special products resulting from the ingenuity of poor people.
+Farm products, where chickens, turkeys, geese, guinea fowl and pigeons peck freely, rabbits and game such as hare and wild boar, pheasant and porcupine have always been on the menu of the great feasts.
+Pork is also widely used, just think of the famous salami and other special products made by the ingenuity of the poor people.

 Among the cheeses, tradition focuses on the hard pecorino: the most famous are Pienza and Maremma; while we find ricotta among the soft cheeses.

 Finally, there is plenty of room for desserts like cantuccini di Prato.
-Nothing to complain about, when your stay in guest house will finally arrive, you won't run out of ideas in the kitchen! 🙂
+Nothing to complain about, when your stay in guest house will finally arrive, you'll have no shortage of ideas in the kitchen 🙂

 A simple and local cuisine

 Tuscan cuisine is characterized by the multiplicity of recipes and culinary traditions, especially with regard to the territory to which it belongs and the family tradition.
-Many Florentines traditionally go on vacation to the coast of the Tyrrhenian Sea, in the region of Viareggio and on the island of Elba; however, they are often unaware of the existence of local dishes, which they then discover during their holidays.
-For this reason, many authors propose the expression “Tuscan cuisines” in the plural to better illustrate this reality.
+Many Florentines traditionally go on vacation to the Tyrrhenian coast, to the area of Viareggio and to the island of Elba; however, they are often unaware of the existence of local dishes, which they discover during their vacations.
+For this reason, many authors propose the expression "Tuscan cuisine" in the plural to better illustrate this reality.

-Over time, middle-class cuisine has only found its place in recent centuries; it is distinguished by the increasing use in rural areas of white meat or game, typical of a wealthy middle class, as opposed to the systematic use of beef in urban areas, where the middle class average has grown.
-The consumption of game remains typical of rural and mountainous areas, where Tuscans like to go on holiday or vacation.
+Over time, middle-class cuisine has only found its place in the last few centuries; it is distinguished by the increasing use of white meat or game in rural areas, typical of a wealthy middle class, as opposed to the systematic use of beef in urban areas, where the middle class has developed.
+The consumption of game remains typical of rural and mountainous areas, where Tuscans like to go on vacation or vacation.

-As mentioned earlier, the cuisine differs significantly from the coast in the interior of the country: the growth of the wild boar population has made it possible to use all its preparations almost everywhere.
-In Tuscany, as in many other parts of the country, selected meat is cured with salt, pepper and other spices and kept hanging in cool, dry environments.
+As mentioned before, the cuisine differs considerably from the coast to the interior of the country: the growth of the wild boar population has allowed the use of all its preparations almost everywhere.
+In Tuscany, as in many other parts of the country, the selected meat is treated with salt, pepper and other spices and kept hanging in cool and dry environments.

-Furthermore, freshwater fish are similar to poultry: they have been present on the tables of the poorest and least developed regions over the last centuries, and have their own culinary tradition.
-Consumed by the poorest sections of the population, they owe them the almost ubiquitous method of cooking with vegetables.
+On the other hand, freshwater fish are in the same situation as poultry: present during the last centuries on the tables of the poorest and least developed regions, they have their own culinary tradition.
+Consumed by the poorest strata of the population, they owe them the almost ubiquitous method of cooking with vegetables.

-Strangely, it is with regard to vegetables that the differences are accentuated: chickpea flour is used almost exclusively on the coast, while, inexplicably, chestnut flour is also used outside the mountain areas.
-Spelled, a ubiquitous Etruscan food, was grown only in the north for many centuries and gives typical dishes like spelled soup.
-Until a few decades ago, corn was massively present in the center of Tuscany, and polenta was rather consumed in the mountains due to its low cost.
+Strangely enough, it is with regard to vegetables that the differences are accentuated: chickpea flour is used almost exclusively on the coast, while, inexplicably, chestnut flour is also used outside the mountain areas.
+Spelt, an omnipresent Etruscan food, has been cultivated only in the north for many centuries and gives typical dishes such as spelt soup.
+Until a few decades ago, corn was massively present in central Tuscany, and polenta was rather consumed in the mountains because of its low cost.

 As for the production of cheeses, diverse and varied, it extends throughout the region.